 To listen to one of our editions, search for “FATN Talking News” on the TuneIn portal, and select the edition you want.
 If you wish you can add the edition to your list of favourites.

-If your Internet Radio device isn’t compatible with Reciva, it may be possible to listen to one of our current editions by adding its BWBF Playlist to your list of custom Stations.
+If your Internet Radio device isn’t compatible with TuneIn, it may be possible to listen to one of our current editions by adding its BWBF Playlist to your list of custom Stations.

 We make all our current editions available online.
 You can listen to our recordings via the following methods:

 All of our current news & magazine recordings are available on the British Wireless for the Blind Fund’s (BWBF) Streamed Service.
-BWBF provides two methods of listening to our editions, the Web Player and the App.
+BWBF provides three methods of listening to our editions: the Web Player; the Mobile App; and Amazon Alexa smart speakers.
 We also provide links to each edition’s BWBF Playlist.
 Each method allows you to step through each track, in a similar manner to using our USB memory sticks.

 BWBF Web Player

-To listen to a recording on our website, simply go to an edition’s section in the “Recordings” page and click its button near the top of the page.
+To listen to a recording on our website, simply go to our “Recordings” page and click the button near the top of the page for the edition you want.
 This takes you to the BWBF Web Player, and provides you with controls that are similar to those on a CD player.
 When you’ve finished listening, use your browser’s “Back” button to return to to the “Recordings” web-page.

 If you’d prefer to listen on a mobile device, our current weekly & monthly editions are available via the BWBF’s Talking Newspaper mobile apps for both Apple and Android devices.
 Please visit the BWBF Streamed Service website for more information.

 The mobile app accesses the same content as BWBF’s Web Player, and works in exactly the same way.
-Our editions are listed under the South East region in the Talking Newspaper app.
+Our editions are listed in the Talking Newspaper app under the South East region – just look for “FATN” to find our recordings.

-If you’d like to listen on a PC or Internet Radio, we provide the following links to each current edition’s Playlist on the BWBF website:
+If you’d prefer to listen via a media program on PC or use a device that we don’t support directly, we provide the following links to the Playlist for each current edition on the BWBF website:

 - Alton Weekly News: .PLS | .M3U